bcgov/nr-epd-digital-services/README-FORMSFLOW-LOCAL-DEV.md

 This configuration allows you to run multiple Formsflow services locally with hot-reloading enabled for most services, all from a single entry point.

+# NOTE

+`forms-flow-web` and `forms-flow-web-root-config` are not included in this centralized startup routine, this will come in a future update.

+For now, start (and reload) these servies like you did before with `docker compose up --build`

 ## Prerequisites

 1.  **Docker & Docker Compose**: Ensure you have Docker installed.